 Use a Logical Internal Linking System

-Users are much more likely to continue reading when there are intuitive, sensible links included.
+Users are much more likely to continue reading when intuitive, sensible links are included.

 This is where the best-researched websites shine above the rest.

-Besides specific keyword research, you should conduct a regular, thorough investigation into your general target audience.
-It may be the case that your website is not reaching a readership that is converting into a genuine market.
+Besides specific keyword research, you should conduct a regular, thorough investigation into your target audience.
+Your website may not be reaching a readership that is converting into a genuine market.

-Optimised content will reach the best audience, which will keep them on your site, which will in turn reduce your bounce rate.
+Optimised content will reach the best audience, which will keep them on your site and which will, in turn, reduce your bounce rate.

 Consistently Update Your Blog

 Regularly updating your blog with fresh, relevant content will hugely help to reduce your bounce rate.

 Returning users will steadily begin to outweigh new visitors when readers begin to trust your posts and appreciate your content’s value.
 Returning users who come to your site directly are much more likely to browse for longer, helping to bring down the bounce rate.